-The Surplus II planning area, also known as Seaside University Center, consists of seventy-six acres of vacant and underutilized parcels to the south of CSUMB on the south side of Lightfighter Drive and Colonel Durham Street.
-Current plans call for a mixed-use residential and commercial development project that includes a twenty-acre retail center, entertainment space, a business park, over 220 houses, and additional apartments.
+Surplus II, also known as Campus Town, consists of seventy-six acres of vacant and underutilized parcels to the south of CSUMB on the south side of Lightfighter Drive and Colonel Durham Street.
+Current plans call for a mixed-use residential and commercial development project that includes a 122 acre retail center, entertainment space, a business park, houses, and additional apartments.
 The City of Seaside has awarded an Exclusive Negotiating Agreement for this area to a developer.